Carpophyllum maschalocarpum

 Carpophyllum maschalocarpum, commonly known as the common flapjack, is a brown alga that grows in crevices of rocks at low tide levels.
 It is a common alga in New Zealand and is endemic.

 Description

 Carpophyllum maschalocarpum is mid-golden brown in colour and dries black.

 Distribution

 This species can be found on the shores of the North Island, South Island, and the Chatham Islands.

 Habitat

 Carpophyllum maschalocarpum is found on rocks at low water in pools and channels forming a distinct zone and especially on vertical rock faces on open coasts.

+Conservation status

+This species has been classified in 2019 under the New Zealand Threat Classification system as being "Not Threatened ".